prathimacode-hub/prathimacode-hub/README.md

 ### How Could I Add My Value? <br>

-📢Talks on Embedded Systems, IoT, Python, Data Science, GitHub, Google Cloud, Importance of Networking, Hackathons, How to Use LinkedIn Effectively, Open Source and Resume Building. <br>
+📢Talks on Python, Data Science, GitHub, Importance of Networking, Hackathons, How to Use LinkedIn Effectively, Open Source and Resume Building. <br>
-👯Collaborate on Projects related to Data Science, IoT, Applications on Python & Embedded C, Web Development. <br>
+👯Collaborate on Projects related to Data Science and Web Development that makes a difference. <br>
-🙌Mentor the students in promising fields that defines my forte - 1000+ students so far(Data Science, IoT, Web Development and Embedded Systems). <br>
+🙌Mentor the students in promising fields that defines my forte - 1100+ students so far(Data Science and Web Development). <br>
 🖊Open for opportunities on authoring and reviewing technical & non technical content.
 Strong Command on English Writing and Communication Skills. <br>

 ### Keen To Interact with Me? <br>